lere01/tutorial_nqs/README.md

     make clean
     ```

-These steps will ensure that the virtual environment is created, dependencies are installed, and the application is run, all with a single command, making it easier for students to get started.
+These steps will ensure that the virtual environment is created, dependencies are installed, and the application is run, all with a single command, making it easier for you to get started.

-### Web Access

-If you do not want to go through the steps of downloading/cloning the repo, you can access the web app [here](https://nqs-tutorial.streamlit.app).
-But note that it may be slow to respond depending on whether the app has slept or not.